Lightning-AI/litdata/README.md

 ```

-Additionally, You can now inject client connection settings for [S3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html#boto3.session.Session.client) or GCP when initializing your dataset.
+Additionally, You can inject client connection settings for [S3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html#boto3.session.Session.client) or GCP when initializing your dataset.
 This is useful for specifying custom endpoints and credentials.

 ```python
 from litdata import StreamingDataset